Asexual flag

-The asexual flag is a pride flag representing the asexual community created in 2010 by a member of the Asexual Visibility and Education Network (AVEN).
+The asexual flag is a pride flag representing the asexual community created in 2010 by a member of the Asexual Visibility and Education Network (AVEN) known by the alias 'standup'.
 The flag features four horizontal stripes of equal size.
 From top to bottom, the stripes are black, gray, white, and purple.
 The black stripe represents asexuality, the gray stripe represents greysexuality and demisexuality, the white stripe represents allosexuality (or, sometimes, allies), and the purple stripe represents the community as a whole.
 The flag is often flown at pride events and is used to represent the asexual community.

-The flag design has been widely accepted and has become a symbol of asexuality.
+Standup's asexual flag has become one of the most recognizable symbols associated with asexual identity.